-ENGLEWOOD, Colo. -- It’s always a bit startling for any team’s first year class to see the first round of roster cuts.
+ENGLEWOOD, Colo. -- It’s always a bit startling for any team’s first-year class to see the first round of roster cuts.

 So, Thursday’s preseason finale, in which few, if any, Broncos regulars are scheduled to play, is the last chance to make a lasting impression.
-With that in mind, here’s the rookie report on defense, a weekly check-in with how Denver's first-year class is doing:
+With that in mind, here’s the rookie report on offense, a weekly check-in with how Denver's first-year class is doing:

 Running back Montee Ball: After Ronnie Hillman had one of his fumbles returned for a touchdown for the second consecutive week this past Saturday, the Broncos moved Ball into a more prominent role with the starting offense in Monday's practice.
 There are certainly carries to be earned in the Broncos offense by the first back who hangs onto the ball and understands pass protection.
 Ball is the one whose missed block in Seattle resulted in perhaps the biggest hit Peyton Manning has taken in his time with the Broncos and he also coughed the ball up in practice Monday when Wesley Woodyard ripped the ball out late in a carry.
 Ball also dropped what might have been a sure scoring pass against the Rams, so while he’s currently at the top of the depth chart, his name isn’t chiseled there.
 In the end Ball played 38 plays on offense and had 14 carries against the Rams.
 For the preseason he has averaged just 3.2 yards per carry on 25 carries.